 LAUNDRY ROOM NEAR THE KITCHEN

 Having a laundry room near the kitchen is a great way to keep all the most functional areas of the house in the same place.
-Kitchen rags and mop heads can be tossed in the washer immediately after use, and extra cleaning supplies
+Kitchen rags and mop heads can be tossed in the washer immediately after use, and extra cleaning supplies are easily accessible.

 If there is sufficient space, a table or island can be placed at the center of the room to serve as a spot for folding laundry.
 An ironing board can also be put next to the table, or tucked inside one of the side cabinets or false drawer fronts to de-clutter the floor and provide more space.
-Pull-out bins can be added onto the floor plan for holding dirty clothes, powder detergents
+Pull-out bins can be added onto the floor plan for holding dirty clothes, powder detergents and items that need to be sent to the dry cleaner.

 CLOSET & UPSTAIRS LAUNDRY ROOMS